Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I had the same problem and noticed the receptacle that holds the bleach had deteriorated.
 It was causing rust spots on my clothes.
 I have a new washer and the problem is gone.

 How do I remove rust from cotton pants?

 How do I remove rust spots from garments?

 There is a product called "Whink" in the laundry aisle at most grocery stores.
 It is a brown bottle about 5 to 6 inches high.
-It is a thin liquid.
-Just quirt a little on the rust stain and then immediately launder as usual.
-I have used it on many types of fabric with success.
-Hope this helps.

 How can I remove rust marks on my nearly new white Anorak winter coat?
 Please help.

 I once lived in a house with a well that had terrible amounts of iron in the water.
 I discovered a product called Iron Out.
 I found it in the hardware department of Walmart.
 It is safe to use on clothing.
 I would just follow the directions on the packaging.
 I used a half cup in my laundry, but I remember there were other directions for spot use.

 How do you remove rust from the neck of a white shirt?
 The hanger it was on in the closet broke and rust from the metal part got on the neck of my white Sunday shirt.

 Pour lemon juice on the rust spot and allow the shirt to sit in direct sunlight for at least 20 minutes.
 Rinse and launder as usual.
 Repeat if necessary.